This function saves an R object to a specified file path with a potentially

 new object name.
 It is useful for renaming objects during the save process.

-The function supports saving objects in RData
+The function supports saving objects in RData, qs2, feather, and rds

 formats.
 The format is determined by the extension of the file path